montan-code/nfdinspector/README.md

     ead_inspector.config_file("file_path")

-Execute the inspection:
+Execute the inspections:

     ead_inspector.inspect()

-Save the inspection as a JSON file:
+Save the inspections as a JSON file:

     ead_inspector.to_json("file_path")